vladcranga/ruby-forum/README.md

 In order for this forum to work, you need:

-- A recent version of Ruby
+- A recent version of [Ruby](https://www.ruby-lang.org/en/)
-- The 'bundler' Ruby gem.
+- The 'bundler' Ruby gem: 'gem install bundler'

 ### Deployment instructions